The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 That will be useful in the design process and the development of a digital product.

-We can define quality in qualitative UX research as the attention researchers pay to designing the study, conducting it, analyzing the data, reporting, and communicating the results.
+We can define quality in qualitative UX research as the attention qualitative researchers pay to designing a study, conducting it, analyzing the data, reporting, and communicating the results.

-Naturally, such a focus on quality, on ensuring that the study produces the most reliable results possible, also directs attention to the researcher, in particular:
+Naturally, such a focus on quality, on ensuring that a study produces the most reliable results possible, also directs attention to the researcher, in particular:

-• to his place, role, and limitations in the research process
+- Their place, role, and limitations in the research process.

-• to his ability to see their own mistakes and limitations of their own perspective
+- Their ability to see their own mistakes and limitations of their own perspective.

-• to his role in testing validity and validating quality in the research plan in each of its stages
+- Their role in testing validity and validating quality in the research plan in each of its stages.

-• giving credibility validation equal status and priority as research goals, respondent selection criteria, research methods, and organizational and time framework.
+- Giving credibility validation equal status and priority as research goals, respondent selection criteria, research methods, organization, and time framework.

 How to achieve high quality at the design stage of UX research?

-Flick has no doubts about this quality at this stage is ensured by a well-thought-out, justified, and adequate choice of research method.
-And this means, in practice, that the researcher can maintain the utmost non-arbitrariness in his choices.
+Flick has no doubts about this—quality at this stage is ensured by a well-thought-out, justified, and adequate choice of research method.
+This means, in practice, that the researcher can maintain the utmost non-arbitrariness in their choices.

 In other words, the choice of research method cannot be dictated by the following:

-• a desire to speed up research, to make it simpler or less expensive.
+- Desire to speed up research, to make it simpler or less expensive

-In addition, the researcher needs to consider the chosen method's adequacy carefully.
-He needs to be sure that the method selected will be the best one to capture the fragment of reality that is going to be studied.
+In addition, the researcher needs to carefully consider the chosen method's adequacy.
+They need to be sure that the method selected will be the best one to capture the fragment of reality that will be studied.

-The adequacy is achievable, of course, through knowledge, and acquired experience, but also through the approach of the researcher, who should also, according to Flick, remain open to diversity.
+Adequacy is achievable through knowledge and acquired experience but also through the researcher's approach, who should, according to Flick, remain open to diversity.

-The idea is to look for experiences and ways to study them that differentiate respondents, not just those shared by them.
+The idea is to look for experiences and ways to study them that differentiate respondents, not just those they share.

 At the stage of research implementation, quality will manifest itself primarily in the:

-• rigor – the application of a given method in accordance with the art of research and consistently
+- Rigor — the application of a given method in accordance with the art of research and with consistency.

-In other words, the idea is that other researchers replicating the research by conducting it in the same way, under the same conditions, with respondents sharing the same characteristics that included them in the study, can get the same results.
+In other words, the idea is that other researchers can replicate the research study by conducting it in the same way, under the same conditions, with respondents sharing the same characteristics that were included in the study, and get the same results.

-In turn, Pallabi Roy Singh defines Validity as the degree to which the chosen research method measures what the researcher wants it to measure.
-The choice of research method is crucial for the high accuracy of research results.
+In turn, Pallabi Roy Singh defines validity as the degree to which the chosen research method measures what the researcher wants it to measure.
+The choice of research method is crucial for the high accuracy of study findings.

 The reliability of research and its accuracy is essential for the overall success of a research project.

-And as Raluca Budiu, a researcher associated with the Norman Nielsen Group, teaches us in an article titled "Internal vs. External Validity of UX Research," whenever we prepare UX research (quantitative, qualitative), there is a high risk that the results won't reflect reality.
+As Raluca Budiu, a researcher associated with the Norman Nielsen Group, teaches in an article titled "Internal vs. External Validity of UX Research," whenever we prepare UX research (quantitative or qualitative), there is a high risk that the results won't reflect reality.

 All because of a flawed research design.

-We can also look at the Validity and reliability in qualitative research from a different perspective, which John W. Creswell proposed in his book "Research Design.
-Qualitative, Quantitative and Mixed Methods Approaches".
+We can also consider validity and reliability in qualitative research from a different perspective, as John W. Creswell proposed in his book "Research Design.
+Qualitative, Quantitative and Mixed Methods Approaches."

-In turn, Creswell believes that reliability should be understood as the consistency of capturing one's own current and historical research, as well as one's own and that done by other researchers.
+In turn, Creswell believes that reliability should be understood as the consistency of capturing one's own current and historical research, as well as that done by other researchers.

 Hence, it's essential in qualitative research to document procedures and create detailed protocols and research databases.